 The details of your broken links are organized into multiple columns, as shown below.

-AI Link Genius will export all these columns.
+AI Link Genius will export all these columns by default.
 However, you can hide the columns you do not want to export.
-To do that, click the column visibility toggle.
+To do that, click the Column visibility toggle button.

-Now, uncheck the columns you do not want to export.
-(You can uncheck all columns except the source post and target URL columns.)
-The columns you can uncheck include:
+Now, uncheck the columns you do not want to view or export.
+The available options include:

-- Anchor text: Shows the anchor text of the hyperlink
+- Anchor text: Shows the anchor text of the broken link, and specifies if it is an image or hyperlink

-- Link type: Shows whether the broken link is an internal or external link
+- Link type: Indicates whether the broken link is an internal or external link

-- Status: Shows the specific HTTP status code returned by the broken link
+- Status: Shows the HTTP status code returned by the broken link

-- Date: Shows the date the broken link was discovered or last checked
+- Last checked: Shows the date the broken link was discovered or last checked

-Once done, you can now export your broken links.
+Once done, you can now export your broken link report.

 That is how to customize and export your broken links using AI Link Genius.
 If you have any questions, you’re always more than welcome to contact our dedicated support team, who are available 24/7, 365 days a year.